 Indigo Niche was formed in 2009 by sisters Colleen Shepherd and Sue Howie out of their passion for Japanese textiles and sashiko stitching.

-We visit Japan on a regular basis each year to source new products, supplies and ideas to keep a fresh approach for customers.
+I visit Japan on a regular basis each year to source new products, supplies and ideas to keep a fresh approach for customers.

 Indigo Niche are proud distributors of the following stitching and quilting suppliers:

 Designers, Manufacturers and distributors of exquisite yarn dyed fabrics, kits and giftware for the quilting and patchwork community.
 (AustralianWholesale Distributor for Haori Taiwan).